XantreDev/preact-signals-talk/presentation/slides.md

 How integrate signals into React?

 There were a lot of tries from preact team to integrate it with react

+Babel plugin

+- detect component - uses jsx and named from capital
+- check is it uses signals

 How it different from other statemanagers?
 -->